kafai-yip/kafai-yip.github.io/_pages/research.md

 ## Other projects

 - **Aspect**
-    - With evidence from suffix stacking and scope, I argue that the syntactic position of experiential aspect should be lower than perfective aspect.
+    - With evidence from suffix stacking and scope, I argue that the syntactic position of perfective aspect should be higher than experiential aspect.
     - Mandarin, Yangchun (陽春) Yue｜[Handout-ARF](https://kafai-yip.github.io/assets/docs/ARF2020_perfective_handout_20201212.pdf)
 {: .notice--primary}